MichelleErkenberg/mpi_dogs_2.0/README.md

 ```
 <img width="4800" height="4800" alt="fig2b" src="https://github.com/user-attachments/assets/446189d1-f781-4f71-bc44-505309f31ee4" />

+To test whether DNA accumulates near walls, the amount of DNA in areas near the walls was compared to the amount of DNA in the center of the room.
+This was done for Candidae and Homindia DNA for Dog offices and Non-Dog locations (Non-Dog Offices, Lab,...).
+(Maybe include the statistical test results here.)
+For both Candidae and Hominidae, larger amounts of DNA were found near the walls.
+This may be due to difficulties in cleaning this area or, in the case of dogs, because they prefer to stay near the wall (Heidi).

 ## Phylogenetic Tree

 The software TreeViewer was used to visualize the phylogenetic tree, generating the following tree:

 <img width="2638" height="2638" alt="fig4" src="https://github.com/user-attachments/assets/6741de5a-206f-4ec7-bb50-0a6e91926d0d" />

+A phylogenetic tree was created containing previously published dogs and MPI-Dogs.
+The majority of the dogs — Fritzy, Urza, Heidi, Vito, Lily, Thor, Anda — are Type A1a, while Charlie is Type C and Cami and Thor are Type B. The fact that the Type A1a dogs share offices might have caused some problems in distinguishing between them.
+Nevertheless, enough SNPs were found for each individual to identify each of them. (ref table?)